collinbarrett/wp-vps-build-guide/README.md

 - You have a ssh key already created with the public key on DO and the private .pem stored locally at {myPK}.

 ## Sources
 This build guide is constructed from a compilation of sources from all over the web.
-I have tried to credit sources where I could (using "via"), but I am sure that I left somebody's blog out.
+I have tried to credit sources where I could (using inline "via"), but I am sure that I left somebody's blog out.

+## Support
+The best way to support this project is to submit issues and pull requests.
+I hope that this becomes a useful resource for the average WordPress shop or freelancer to maintain cutting-edge hosting at a low cost.
+It'd also make my happy to have you check out my site and services at <a href="https://collinmbarrett.com" target="_blank">collinmbarrett.com</a>.

 ## Build Guide
 1. Create a new VPS running the newest Ubuntu x64.